DoubleML/doubleml-docs/doc/workflow/workflow.rst

 DoubleML Workflow
 =================

-TODO: Highlight of General vs. Example-Specific Part
+TODO: Format: Highlight of General vs. Example-Specific Part
+TODO: Check & polish formulations
+TODO: Run and polish format in code blocks

 The following steps, which we call the DoubleML workflow, are intended to provide a rough structure for causal analyses with the :ref:`DoubleML <doubleml_package>`.
 After a short explanation of the idea of each step, we illustrate their meaning in the 401(k) example.
-In case you are interested in more details of the 401(k) example, you can visit the Python and R Notebooks that are available online.
+In case you are interested in more details of the 401(k) example, you can visit the Python [link] and R [link] Notebooks that are available online.

-TODO: insert links to notebooks
+TODO: insert links to notebooks in entire file!

 0. Problem Formulation
 ----------------------